Skip to content

 I don’t have a dog in this fight.

 “I sell both.
-I’ve genuinely got no reason to push one over the other.
+I’ve got no reason to push one over the other.
 I just put the right product in the right part of your house.”

 Peter Johnson, Comfort Zone Insulation Team